-Dr Robin Zheng received her PhD in Philosophy from the University of Michigan, Ann Arbor.
+Assistant Professor Robin Zheng received her PhD in Philosophy from the University of Michigan, Ann Arbor.
 From 2015-2016 she was a Visiting Junior Research Fellow at Newnham College, Cambridge.
-Her research ranges across ethics, moral psychology, feminist and social philosophy, focusing mainly on issues of moral responsibility and moral criticism (e.g. for implicit bias, structural injustice).
-She also has interests in philosophy of race, writing on topics such as racialised sexual preferences, race and aesthetics, and race in pornography.
-She is a member of the American Philosophical Association Task Force on Diversity and Inclusion, as well as the American Philosophical Association Task Force on a Best Practices Scheme.
+Her research ranges across ethics, moral psychology, feminist and social philosophy, focusing mainly on issues of moral responsibility, gender, and race.
+She is an Associate Editor of Hypatia: A Journal of Feminist Philosophy, and a member of the American Philosophical Association Task Force on Diversity and Inclusion, as well as the American Philosophical Association Task Force on a Best Practices Scheme.

 Ethics, Moral Psychology, Feminist and Social Philosophy, Philosophy of Race

 “Attributability, Accountability, and Implicit Bias.”
-Implicit Bias and Philosophy: Volume 2, Moral Responsibility, Structural Injustice, and Ethics.
-Jennifer Saul and Michael Brownstein (eds.)
-New York: Oxford University Press, 2016.
-62-89.
+2016.
+In Implicit Bias and Philosophy: Volume 2, Moral Responsibility, Structural Injustice, and Ethics, edited by Michael Brownstein and Jennifer Saul, 62–89.
+New York: Oxford University Press.

 Oppression and Injustice